 • Tomatoes – roasting tomatoes instead of peppers is so delicious!
 You can use one pound of cherry tomatoes – roast them at 400°F for 30-35 minutes until they burst and have a soft, jammy texture.

-• Sauce – if you want to skip the roasted veggies, you can also just serve the fried burrata over sauce.
+• Sauce – if you want to skip the roasted veggies, you can also just serve the burrata over sauce.
 Pesto, roasted tomato sauce, vodka sauce, arrabbiata, or any other tomato-based sauce would be delicious!

 Roast the peppers